 Hypothesis 1

 There is no significant difference in the level of digital literacy between male and female Social Studies teachers in Upper Basic Schools in Edo State.

-Table 6: Summary of Independent Samples t-test Statistics on Digital Literacy by Gender
+Table 6.
+Summary of Independent Samples t-test Statistics on Digital Literacy by Gender